 When I decided that a $10,000 emergency fund was my magic “quit my job number” I was determined to make it work.
 I was only making close to $20,000, or a little more, per year at this time but I knew I’d find a way to make it happen.

-Here’s how I was able to save a large emergency fund on a low income.
+Here’s how I was able to save an emergency fund on a low income - and hopefully inspire you to do the same thing!

 I Prioritized My Spending